Rouizi/OC_project7/README.md

 Then a new message appears:

-> "Of course my chick, here it is: 7 quoted Paradis, 75010 Paris."
+> "Of course my chick, here it is: 7 city Paradis, 75010 Paris."

 Below, a Google Maps map also appears with a marker indicating the requested address.

 GrandPy sends a new message:

-> "But have I ever told you the story of this neighborhood that saw me in short pants?"
-The Cité Paradis is a public road located in the 10th district of Paris .This is a tee, a branch leads to 43 street of Paradis, the second at 57 street of Hauteville and the third dead end.
+> "But have I ever told you the story of this neighborhood that saw me in short pants?
+The Cité Paradis is a public road located in the 10th district of Paris .It is shaped like a tee, a branch leads to 43 street of Paradis, the second at 57 street of Hauteville and the third dead end.
 [Learn more about](https://fr.wikipedia.org/wiki/Cit%C3%A9_Paradis)"

 ### Deliverables
   - Text document explaining the process